Xeonkryptos/XeonRobotFrameworkPlugin/README.md

 For the upcoming releases, the following features are planned to get implemented:

 * Support dynamic libraries.
 Load provided variables, keywords, everything of relevance from them and provide them in code navigation, code completion, inspections, etc.
-* Support variable files in JSON and YAML format.
 * Provide language injection for Python expressions to give you the full experience and support, especially code completion, inspections, code navigation, etc.
 * Extended code completion in variables, especially for object access.
 * Support to load documentation provided in user keywords when hovering a used user keyword or when looking for it in code completion.